mkroehnert/EspruinoDocs/devices/DHT22.md

   | Humidity Range    | 0 ~ 100% |
   | Humidity Accuracy | +/- 2%   |

+The module supports setting a retry count which defaults to `1`.
-The module will retry if it doesn't get any response, or if other sanity checks fail.
-If it fails 10 times in a row, the callback will be called with an error (see below), indicating a likely problem with the sensor or wiring.
+If the module does not get any response after the specified number of retries, or if other sanity checks fail, an error is returned (see below), indicating a likely problem with the sensor or wiring.

 The DHT22 is much more reliable than the [[DHT11]], and it rarely fails to provide data, however, it is still important to perform your own sanity checks on the data returned.

 Wiring